orgilbatzaya/Cell_Society/README.md

 * Simulation specific parameters are hardcoded into our grid initialization rather than being read in from the XML file
 * Grid configurations are initialized randomly every time a new Grid object is created instead of reading the initial states for each cell from an XML file
+* Grid specific buttons in top left corner of GUI are not connected to backend initialization of Grid

 Extra credit: